JakeSteam/blog-personal/_posts/2022-04-09-current-book-collection-and-organisation.md

     </tr>
 </table>

-There are an additional 31 books in the "unread" square (bottom right of red area), giving a total of **596 owned books** (403 fiction + 162 non-fiction + 31 unread).
+There are an additional 31 books in the "unread" square, giving a total of **596 owned books** (403 fiction + 162 non-fiction + 31 unread)!

 My Goodreads "owned" shelf only has 569 books, so 27 books aren't accurately recorded, oops!
 I suspect almost all of these are books without a Goodreads page (e.g. local guidebooks, books from friends), or a difference in listing (e.g. a set listed as 1 book, but I counted the physical books individually), although undoubtedly there's a few mistakes.

 ## Analysis

-### Hardcover vs Paperback vs Comics / Novelty
+### Book format

 With hardcover books generally costing ~2-3x as much as paperback, the vast majority of my books are paperback.
 However, it is interesting that this split only applies to fiction, I assume this is because I tend to only buy hardcover books I really like, and liking a mixture of fiction and non-fiction is expected.

 The third category might require a bit of explanation...
 This includes things like Tintin, webcomics, trivia books, and other books that despite being paperback or hardcover, aren't traditional books.

-### Fiction vs Non-fiction
+### Book content

 Since I read fiction exclusively for years on my Kindle (and then purchased physical copies), it's unsurprising that I've got ~2.5x as many fiction books.
 Most of these are science fiction from before I spread out my interests a bit (I ran out of golden age scifi!), and I suspect my recent reading is fairly evenly split.

-### New vs Used
+### Book source

 This is probably the factor that distinguishes my collection from most!
 Almost all of my books are second hand, and from charity shops.
-I'll eventually write a proper post about how I collect books, but needless to say paying £1-2 per books has made this far more affordable.
+I'll eventually write a proper post about how I collect books, but needless to say paying £1-2 per book has made this collection far more affordable.

 For hardcover or paperback books, around 80-90% of books are preowned.
 The new ones are generally gifts from others, for example 13 of my 18 new paperback fiction books are gifted Isaac Asimov [Foundation](https://smile.amazon.co.uk/isaac-asimov-foundation-books-collection/dp/9123654082) & [Robots](https://smile.amazon.co.uk/Isaac-Asimov-Collection-Robots-Empire/dp/9124369896) series.
 This also explains why comic / novelty books are almost entirely new, as these are usually gifts from friends or family.